8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 • I love the ribbed texture on the underside of the clitoral stimulator.

-• It has dual directional controls!
-I feel like I bang on about this all the time, but I am so sick of toys with one button interfaces.
+• It feel like I bang on about dual directional controls in every review, and I am so glad the Lovense Dolce has them.
 Being able to move through the inbuilt settings (3 speeds and 7 patterns) in both directions is a refreshing change.

 • It actually stays in place well for hands-free/minimal-hands use.